DIR Return Create A Forum - Home

 French anti-racism march?

-Forty years ago, on October 15, 1983, a handful of young people
+> Forty years ago, on October 15, 1983, a handful of young

-event and its legacy.
+historic event and its legacy.

-generation of immigrants and second-generation immigrants in
+whole generation of immigrants and second-generation immigrants

-since.
+happened since.

-Indeed, these "marchers" often take a bitter view of the
+> Indeed, these "marchers" often take a bitter view of the

 shortcomings, failures and unfulfilled promises of French